College of Nursing Re-Entry Plan, Information, & Resources for COVID-19

-Located in a sweeping valley surrounded by mountains 65 miles north of the U.S.-Mexico border, the University of Arizona College of Nursing in Tucson offers cultural diversity and educational excellence.
+Located in a sweeping valley surrounded by picturesque mountains, the University of Arizona College of Nursing in Tucson offers cultural diversity and educational excellence.
 Whether you are in one of our online graduate programs or take all your courses on our spectacular campus, you’ll have access to the very best in learning resources and opportunities.

 Mission